 3. North ascent - western variant.
 From Koschutahaus we follow the inscription towards the left.
 A good marked path (No. 601) goes eastwards, first on Grosova planina / Grosalm, then on an overgrown Mejnik saddle (1500 m, 30 min till here).
 There is a crossroads, we follow now the path No. 642, going slightly up towards the walls of Košutnikov Turn.
 On the scree slope the path branches again.
 While the left branch (see below variant 4) goes around the mountan, we deter right up towards the west ravine of Košutnikov Turn.
 By the ravine we climb steeply, the path is well protected by iron pegs and in a pleasant climb we reach the notch on the main ridge.
 From there it's only some 15 more minutes to the highest point.
 2 h 45 min from Koschutahaus.
 Difficulty grading by the SAC & DAV scale would be T4 (or, an easy ferrata, Austrian grade B).
 Actually, just below the exit the ferrata branches into the B/C variant (over an attractive bridge) and the usual B continuation.

 4. North ascent - eastern variant.
 From Koschutahaus we go as described above till the scree field below the west ravine.
 There the path branches.
-We continue left by the path No. 643, across the slope and finally on the Vilce/Wilze notch.
+We continue left by the path No. 643, across the slope and finally on the Vilce / Wilze notch.
 On the other side we descend again on the scree slopes and then below the walls ascend them again till the entry of the East ravine of Košutnikov Turn.
 The first part of the ravine is steep and unpleasant, higher there is a rocky section which must be overcome.
 On this place the path is protected, but in the last years avalanches and landslides ruined it a lot so the passage might be dangerous.
 After we exit the ravine, the path continues across the southern slopes and up to the highest point.
 3 h from Koschutahaus.
 Difficulty grading by the SAC & DAV scale would be T4 (or easier, depending on conditions).
+Attention: In the last years this route is not maintained any more and is formally closed!

 5. By the west ridge.
 From alpine meadows on the west and by the whole ridge of Košuta a quite demanding marked path goes.
 Crossing the whole range of Košuta is one of the most beautiful tours in Karavanke.
 Of course you can come up on Košutnikov Turn by that way from the west, but it is also possible to do a steep ascent from Dolga njiva and then continue by the main ridge towards the west.
 Difficulty grading of the ridge path would be by the SAC & DAV scale T3.